Kotlin/KEEP/proposals/js/consume-js-modules.md

 1. Can we introduce default value for `import` parameter of `JsModule` and use the name of declaration as import string when argument not provided?<br/>
 If so, how it should work when the annotation used on file?

-2. What should be default value of `kind` parameter of `JsModule`?
+2. What should be used as default value of `kind` parameter of `JsModule`?
     1. all kinds
     2. all kinds except SIMPLE

     In TypeScript (external) modules can be used only when compiler ran with module kind (in our terms it's all except SIMPLE).
-    So, should second be default to generate simpler code from TS declarations?
+    So, should the second be default to generate simpler code from TS declarations?

-3. Actually right now we needs to know only is `kind === SIMPLE` or not, so should we simplify API?
+3. Actually, right now we needs to know only is `kind === SIMPLE` or not, so should we simplify API?

-4. Unfortunately we can't use constants for `kind` parameter to make API better.
+4. Unfortunately, we can't use constants for `kind` parameter to make API better.
 Can we fix it somehow?

-5. Will be nice to have the way to say that all declarations in this file is native.
-But how it fit with idea to replace `@native` with `external`?
+5. Will be nice to have the way to say that all declarations in this file are native.
+But how it fit with the idea to replace `@native` with `external`?